-8 Industry standards
+9 Industry standards

-What consideration has been given in legislation or case law to the impact of the adoption of proprietary technologies in industry standards?
+What consideration has been given in statutes, regulation or case law to the impact of the adoption of proprietary technologies in industry standards?

 There is neither legislation nor case law dealing directly with the impact of proprietary technologies in industry standards.
-However, due to article 82.1(2) of the IPLA, if a patentee abuses its patent, a compulsory licence can be granted.
+However, according to article 82.1(2) of the IPLA, if a patentee abuses its patent, a compulsory licence can be granted.
 Theoretically, patent ambush could be qualified as such an abuse and give the right to obtain such a compulsory licence.
 A compulsory licence is always non-exclusive, namely, it does not prevent other parties from being granted a licence, as well as the patent holder from concurrent exploiting of the invention.
-As regards compulsory licences, see also question 21.
+See also question 22.